What BACP Accreditation Means and Why It Matters Right Now

 Two adjoining building façades in contrasting neutral tones, suggesting clarity and distinction.

-The current landscape
+The current landscape in the UK

-What accreditation with the BACP actually means
+What accreditation means

-• How they work ethically in complex situations
+• Ethical decision-making in complex situations

-• How they manage boundaries, confidentiality, and risk
+• Management of boundaries, confidentiality, and risk

 What accreditation does not mean

-Accreditation does not mean:
+It does not mean:

-• Therapy will be easy or comfortable
+• Therapy will always feel comfortable

-• A particular outcome is guaranteed
+• A specific result is guaranteed

 • Whether the therapist’s way of working makes sense to you